wangzqi/StockAlert/README.md

 * I am assuming that the information is relational and organized in a .csv type format, though the program does allow for flexibility as to what the delimiter is.
 * The assumption is that the *master* EC2 node has sufficient space to hold the data.
 This can be modified by writing to a MySQL database first, though the time cost is signficantly larger.

-## Files in Repo

-### column_operations.py

-#### description:
-This file has just one function, **cleaning_data**.
-This function takes in a row and based on whether it was specified that a particular column should be *encrypted* or *decrypted*, it performs this operation on that column but leaves the rest of the column untouched.
-This is returned in the format of Row(key1 = value1, key2 = value2, ...) where the keys are merely the column names (assumed to be 1, 2, 3, 4,... unless otherwise specified).

-### creating_keys.py

-#### description:
-This file contains three functions. **creating_a_key** simply takes a pre-specified list (called *qwerty_list* through this program) and returns a random sampling (with replacement) of 16 of these elements and returns a string of them.
-The next function, **creating_dict_of_keys** simply employs **creating_a_key** 2n times (where n is the number of columns to be encrypted) and stores this information in a dictionary where the schema is column_id = (key, initial_vector).
-This allows for each column to have a unique key in order to increase the security of the information.
-The final function, **making_key_dict** takes the specification of *encryption* or *decryption* and creates the appropriate key dictionary, either by pulling a previously saved dictionary (see the descryption in Basic Strategy) or by creating a new one by calling **creating_dict_of_keys**.
-The bottom of this file then specifies two variables which will be used throughout, *key_dict* and *key_list*.
-Note that they key_list is just a list version of the key_dict.
-They are used for slightly different purposes through the function depending on which is faster/easier.

-### decryption.py

-#### description:
-The only function is **decryption**.
-This simply takes a base64 message that has been encrypted using a specified key and initial vector, returns the object to a byte string, and then decodes the string.

-### encryption.py

-#### description:
-The first function is **making_multiple_16**.
-This function exists because AES assumes the message length to be a multiple of 16.
-This function takes a string of any length and adds spaces at the end of it until the length of the string is a multiple of 16.
-Then it returns this string.
-The second function is **encryption**.
-This simply takes a string message, a key, and initial vector, encodes the string using AES, and then encodes it using base64.
-Then it returns this string.

-### user_input.py

-#### description:
-This file names universial variables that will be used through the program.
-It does this by referencing a file that has been created by the **front_end.py** in the current directory.
-One exception to this is the *keys_write_path*.
-This will always be my own personal S3 bucket for sake of security.

-### run.py

-#### description:
-This is the main run function and also where the pySpark is used.
-Everything is initiallized and then eventually run within this function.
-It has an if statement to deal with the fact that if I am encrypting (rather than decrypting), we need to write the keys to my S3.
-There is also a timer to keep an eye on how long it took for the function to run.

-### front_end.py

-#### description:
-This is where my Flask program is stored.
-It references various forms and .html files that are stored in their proper place.
-My hope is that their construction is self-evident, however, feel free to contact me with questions.

-## Encryption
-For this project, I chose to employ the Rijndael Cypher, commonly known as AES (Advanced Encryption System).
-I chose this for three reasons, primarily:
-* it scales linearly (i.e. log(n))
-* it provides a one-to-one mapping, given a key and name.
-That means that Samuel Judge and Herald Gerard will be encrypted uniquely, so they can still be seen as "person A" and "person B," for sake of research.
-* it is a symmetric code.
-That is to say, there is one unique key (and initial vector) that one person holds.
-This seemed an easier proposition than trying to put a secure, asymmetric key system into place.

-For more reading and detail on AES, please read this [article](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) or watch this [video](https://www.youtube.com/watch?v=liKXtikP9F0&t=644s).

 ## Scalability